Old Miri Airport Tower & Terminal (Decommissioned)

 A Malaysia–Singapore Airlines (MSA) Fokker F27 at Miri Airport.
 This photo definitely dates within 1966 to 1972, as MSA only existed during that time period.

 The Miri Airport was planned and built in the early 1970s, where a demand for a more modern and longer runway was needed to accommodate Fokker F27s and the Boeing 737s for a booming commercial aviation as commercial flying became a more affordable way to travel.
-The runway at the Lutong airstrip was not expandable - being that it is physically limited by the length of the peninsula landmass between the Miri River and South China Sea, and the present site of the airport where there is plenty of land for expansion was selected for the Miri Airport, where it is in use up until today.
+The runway at the Lutong airstrip was not expandable - being that it was physically limited by the width of the peninsula landmass between the Miri River and South China Sea, and the present site of the airport where there is plenty of land for expansion was selected for the Miri Airport, where it is in use up until today.

 The dilapidated terminal & tower building, in 1993.
 Photo courtesy of Simon